-Certified student presenters from MASC member schools are invited to apply to be a workshop presenter at the Legislative Session.
-Only MASC current certified/recertified presenters should apply.
+Certified student presenters from MASC member schools are invited to apply to be workshop presenters at the Legislative Session.
+Only MASC currently certified/recertified presenters from MASC member schools should apply.
 After completing the workshop presenter application, when the regular Legislative Session Registration opens, workshop presenters will work with their school’s advisor to be properly registered for this event at a discounted registration fee.

 MASC is planning on this being a virtual event and presenters must be available to attend the January training and February conference.

 • Workshop Presenter application – (December 1-January 9, 2022)

 • Training Day #1: January 22 (virtual) and scheduled workshop previews (virtual) January 30-February 5)

 • Link to apply to be a workshop presenter; closes at 11:59 p.m., Sunday, January 9, 2022